Start by clicking on "Fill out the template"

 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Short-Term Lease Agreement, sometimes also called a Short-Term Rental Agreement, is a document that outlines the responsibilities of the person renting out the physical space, often called a Lessor, and the short-term tenant, often called a Guest.
 In all Lessor-Guest relationships, even including those that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is a necessity.
-Regarding rental properties, having everything agreed to in writing may help dealing with disputes.
+Regarding rental properties, having everything agreed in writing may help deal with disputes.

 In short-term rentals, a property is leased for a temporary or seasonal use, and not for any other use such a commercial or residential use.
 A short-term rental is different from a Subtenancy Agreement, as the latter is for residential purposes.
 Because of the nature of a short-term rental, like a vacation rental, a short-term rental agreement is usually different than a full lease.
 In this lease, as is any type of lease, the lessor gives the basic information about the rental property: how much it will cost, when and how the payments should be made, and what the term is.
 In addition, in short-term rental, there are usually also more day-to-day details included, like any specific rules for the rental (what areas can and can't be used, whether pets are allowed, whether smoking is permitted, etc.) and more specific information (down to even how the trash gets disposed of).

 A good short-term lease agreement should have as much information possible to let the guest know what is expected and how to behave and also ensure the lessor is protected in case things go wrong.

 Short-term lease agreements can be very short, like a week or less, or up to a few months.
 It depends on what is appropriate for the lessor's needs.